-Ghosn's escape inexcusable, Japan says
+Former Nissan CEO Ghosn's escape inexcusable, Japan says

 'The flight of a suspect while out on bail is never justified'